 2.1.23 “UAE” means the United Arab Emirates including its territorial waters and the airspace above.

-2.1.24 “Ultra Wide Band (UWB)” Devices mean that employ spreading of the radio energy over a very wide frequency band, with a very low power spectral density operating with technical conditions in the latest version of TRA Regulations for Ultra Wide Band and Short Range Devices.
+2.1.24 “Ultra Wide Band” or “UWB” Devices mean that employ spreading of the radio energy over a very wide frequency band, with a very low power spectral density operating with technical conditions in the latest version of TRA Regulations for Ultra Wide Band and Short Range Devices.

 2.1.25 “Unmanned Aircraft Radio Systems” means any radio system associated with a UAS.

-“Unmanned Aircraft Systems (UAS)” means aircraft systems including Drones or Remotely Piloted Aircraft Systems (RPAS) that are operated with no pilot on board and tethered by a radio control link.
+“Unmanned Aircraft Systems” or “(UAS)” means aircraft systems including Drones or Remotely Piloted Aircraft Systems (RPAS) that are operated with no pilot on board and tethered by a radio control link.

 “WRC” means World Radiocommunication Conference of the ITU.